Code-Institute-Submissions/vanessacleary-project_pal_MS3_JulyResub/README.md

 * As a first time visitor, I want to be given a choice of categories to add tasks to

 **Returning Visitor Goals:**
-As a returning user, I want to be able to see my tasks cleary As a returning user, I want to be able delete completed tasks As a returning user, I want to be able to see add tasks cleary As a returning user, I want to login easily
+* As a returning user, I want to be able to see my tasks cleary
+* As a returning user, I want to be able delete completed tasks
+* As a returning user, I want to be able to see add tasks cleary
+* As a returning user, I want to login easily
-As a returning user, I want to navigate around the application easily
+* As a returning user, I want to navigate around the application easily
+* As a returning user, I want to navigate search for tasks

 ### Design:
 * The design of the website was chosen with the application in mind.
 It was designed to be visually pleasing for users with an easy UX.
 The colors were chosen with two established brands in mind, ‘Code Institute’ and ‘Hubspot’.
 Since the project was created to manage Milestone projects and Hupspot has a great ‘Task Manager’ the inspiration was taken from these brands which have a similar color palette.

 ### Colors
 * I created a color scheme of deep-orange and indigo.
 Deep-orange and indigo are bold strong colors and each other against the white background.

     * ![deep orange](assets/deep-orange.png)
     * ![indigo](assets/indigo.png)

 ### Wireframes
 * Balsamiq was used to create the wireframes for desktop, mobile and tablet.

 * The finished website is the same as the original wireframes.